Special Measures

 Special Measures applications in relation to Intermediaries

 An application to use an intermediary should be made at the same time as applications for any other special measures to assist the witness.
-The applications may include seeking retrospective approval for the use of an intermediary during a visual recorded interview when an application is being made for the recording to be admitted as the witness's evidence in chief.
+The applications may include seeking retrospective approval for the use of an intermediary during a video recorded interview when an application is being made for the recording to be admitted as the witness's evidence in chief.
 As with all special measures applications, the CPS should notify the Witness Care Unit (WCU) that an application is being made so that the Witness Care Officer can inform the witness.
 The outcome of the application to use an intermediary must be notified to the witness and the intermediary.
 A copy of the court order should be sent to the WCU, the Witness Service and the intermediary.

 Intermediaries for defendants